-Technically, a W-2 form is known as a Wage and Tax Statement.
-In addition to listing how much you earned and paid in taxes, it includes personal identifying information, such as your Social Security number and information about your employer, including its Employer Identification Number.
+A W-2 is formally known as Form W-2, Wage and Tax Statement.
+In addition to listing how much you earned and paid in taxes, it includes personal identifying information such as your Social Security number, along with information about your employer, including its employer identification number.

-Each section of a W-2 serves a specified tax-filing purpose.
+Each section of a W-2 serves a specific tax-filing purpose.
 The IRS provides extensive instructions that are updated annually for the more complicated entries on the form.

 What’s on a W-2 Form?

-Six lettered boxes are present on a W-2 form.
+There are six lettered boxes on a W-2 form.
 The boxes provide employer and employee information for the specific job held during the tax year.
 Here’s a breakdown of the lettered boxes on a W-2:

-b) Employer Identification Number, or EIN: assigned to individual employers for tracking by the IRS
+- b) Employer identification number, or EIN, which is assigned to individual employers by the IRS

 1) Wages, tips and other compensation

-3) Social Security wages: amount of income subject to Social Security tax
+3) Social Security wages subject to Social Security tax

-7) Social Security tips: tips subject to Social Security tax
+7) Social Security tips subject to Social Security tax

 9) Verification code